haesleinhuepf/napari-workflow-optimizer/README.md

 Furthermore, parameter optimization works well if
 * the initial settings are close to a good segmentation,
-* a small number of parameters (a short workflow) are optimized and
+* a small number of parameters (a short workflow) are optimized,
-* the reference annotation is prepared carefully.
+* the reference annotation is prepared carefully and
+* the dataset is small.
+Consider using a small representative crop in case of bigger datasets.

 ### Workflow optimization scripting